great-northern-diver/loon/website/md/learn_display_graph.md

 </Tcl>

 This will open a new scatterplot showing the projection defined by the navigator location.
-Opening a new scatterplot is the default behaviour.
 Every navigator position change will evaluate the command in the `command` state of the context.
 The default command state is

 <R>